AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _Term attributes:_

-* _Field: magento software_
+* _Field: commerce software_
-* _Related terms: css, javascript_

 ### store

 _noun_

-The Magento scope level of "store" is the second level of your website's hierarchy, which goes as follows: websites(s) > store(s) > store view(s).
+The Commerce scope level of "store" is the second level of your website's hierarchy, which goes as follows: website > store > store view.
 Stores can be organized into one or many.
-Each store, potentially, has its own root category, and all share the same catalog and customer data.
+Each store, potentially, has its own root category, and all share catalog and customer data.

 Each store can have multiple store views, which are typically used to present the storefront in a different locale and language.

 _Term attributes:_

-* _Field: magento software, product_
+* _Field: commerce software, product_
 * _Related terms: store view, website_

 ### store view

 _noun_

-The Magento scope level of "store view" refers to third level in the hierarchy of website(s), store(s) and store view(s).
+The Commerce scope level of "store view" refers to the third level in the hierarchy of websites, stores and store views.
 Store views typically present the storefront in a different locale and language.
-Use the store chooser in the header to change store views.
+To change store views, use the store chooser in the header.

 _Term attributes:_

-* _Field: magento software, product_
+* _Field: commerce software, product_
 * _Related terms: store, website_

 ### storefront

 _noun_

-The online store that customers experience when they visit your Magento site.
+The online store that customers experience when they visit your Commerce site.

 _Term attributes:_

-* _Field: magento software, product_
+* _Field: commerce software, product_

 ## T